-The Kindu Trust was founded in 1998 following a chance meeting between Kate Fereday Eshete and a young Ethiopian boy named Kindu.
+The Kindu Trust was founded in 1998 following a chance meeting between English woman Kate Fereday Eshete and a young Ethiopian boy named Kindu.

 In the four years that followed, The Kindu Trust set up residential homes and a night shelter in five locations across Ethiopia, taking into residential care 80 vulnerable children and employing 43 full and part-time staff to care for them.
-An important turning-point for The Kindu Trust came when a senior social worker visited the homes in Gondar and Addis Ababa and recommended moving from a service of providing residential care for vulnerable children to concentrating on childcare within the community.
+An important turning point for The Kindu Trust came when a senior social worker visited the homes in Gondar and Addis Ababa and recommended moving from a service of providing residential care for vulnerable children to concentrating on childcare within the community.
 It was realised that the children would develop better if they were living with Ethiopian families.
-So the residential homes were closed and the children reintegrated into society – they were reunited with relatives or placed with foster families and they gained continuing guidance and financial support.
+So the residential homes were closed and the children reintegrated into families – they were reunited with relatives or placed with foster families where they gained continuing guidance and financial support.
+The Kindu Trust’s role enabled those relatives and families to provide support for the children within their homes.
 Thus, the current Child Sponsorship Programme that is still in place today was born!

 The Kindu Trust has expanded its operations to include a number of community-based projects that are administered alongside the Child Sponsorship Programme.
 By working with people in the community through income-generating activities, vocational training and localised projects, The Kindu Trust is building towards a sustainable future in its support of children and families in need in Ethiopia.